ZacSiegel/Weather-app/README.md

 # Weather-app
-A simple weather app using the Open Weather Map api to fetch data.
+A weather app that fetches data using the OpenWeatherMap API to display weather conditions for a given city.